ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/01-IntroOmicsDataAnalysis.md

 ![RNA Sequencing Data Analysis Pipeline](../fig/fbinf-01-693836-g001.jpeg){: width="800" }
 *[Image source][omicsWorkflow]*

-In this workshop you will gain experience in performing different aspects of bioinformatics and biostatistical data analysis by working through a workflow for analyzing gene expression data.
+In this workshop you will gain experience in performing different aspects of bioinformatics and biostatistical data analysis by working through a scripting pipeline for analyzing gene expression data.
 The steps in the bioinformatics workflow for this workshop are:
 1. data collection - [SRA toolkit][toolkitSRA]
 2. quality control - [fastqc][fastqcCite]
 3. data preparation